occisor2/PA3/README.md

 ## Writeup

-The writeup is located in the top-level writeup.png file.
+The writeup is located in the top-level writeup.pdf file.